-- High school cumulative academic GPA of at least 3.00 on a 4.00 scale.
-The high school GPA is calculated using college preparatory academic courses only.
+High school cumulative academic GPA of at least 3.00 on a 4.00 scale.
+The high school GPA is calculated using college preparatory academic

+- courses only.
 Other courses, such as band, chorus, physical education, etc., are removed from the GPA when it is calculated. - 2.
-High school mathematics/science GPA of at least 3.00 on a 4.00 scale. - 3.
-Qualifications for regular admission to IUPUI if not already admitted. - 4.
+High school mathematics/science GPA of at least 3.00 on a 4.00 scale. - Qualifications for regular admission to IUPUI if not already admitted. - 4.
 College GPA of at least 2.80 on a 4.00 scale. - 5.
-No less than a C in any of the prerequisite courses.

-B. Completion of a minimum of 12 credit hours of GPAearning courses including the prerequisite courses.
+No less than a C in any of the prerequisite courses. - B. Completion of 12 or more credit hours of college-level GPA-earning courses including the prerequisite courses.